JListman/Scrape_WomenRunning_CAWP/ScrapeCandidates.md

 This project was created with data scraped from the website of the [Center for American Women in Politics](http://www.cawp.rutgers.edu) at [Rutgers University](https://www.rutgers.edu).
 The Center conducts research on women's participation in politics in America and maintains [a list](http://cawp.rutgers.edu/buzz-2018-potential-women-candidates-us-congress-and-statewide-elected-executive) of women who are or potentially will be running for US Congress and State offices.

-The code scrapes and combines data from their lists of women candidates, creates new variables, and visualizes the data in an interactive `shiny` map and searchable data table using `plotly` and `DT` packages . **The [CAWP](http://www.cawp.rutgers.edu) states that their products or data are available for non-for-profit distribution as long as they are given credit (we are allowed to scrape their data table - thank you CAWP).**
+The code scrapes and combines data from their lists of women candidates, cleans and creates new variables, and visualizes the data in an interactive `shiny` map and searchable data table using `plotly` and `DT` packages . **The [CAWP](http://www.cawp.rutgers.edu) states that their products or data are available for non-for-profit distribution as long as they are given credit (we are allowed to scrape their data table - thank you CAWP).**

-See the app in action [here](https://jennylistman.shinyapps.io/Women_Candidates/).
+See the app in action [here](https://jennylistman.shinyapps.io/WomenCandidates/).

 Load packages needed: